chaara-dev/Whitelist-Bot/README.md

     - (append user ID to list on button press, remove when denied)
     - check if a person has applied in the past, update thread to include #2, #3 etc

-- Add statistics for each staff member that has accepted/denied and average time
+- add statistics for each staff member that has accepted/denied and average time
     - (timestamp comparison)

-- /reload command to update the application file
+- ~~$reload command to update the application file~~

+- send whitelist commands to #mc-chat

 </br>
 </br>